The Drync.com Wine Blog

 They grow way more than Pinot

 Santa Barbara is famous for its Pinot Noir, made famous by the film Sideways (AKA the film that created a generation of Merlot haters).
 The Pinots from this area are fleshier and fruitier than their French and Oregonian counterparts, creating wines that are spectacular even when young.
 And like a slightly safer version of Bonnie and Clyde, Pinot Noir rarely goes anywhere without its partner in crime Chardonnay!
 The Central Coast is no exception to this rule.
-The cool climates of Santa Barbara allow for the creation of lean, elegant, and smoky Chardonnays with generous minerality and complexity.
+The cool climates of Santa Barbara allow for the creation of lean, elegant, and smoky Chardonnays that are generous on minerals and complexity.

 Other warm weather varieties fare equally well in the area.
 The Syrah here is plush, jammy, ripe, and even more elegant when blended with Grenache and Mourvèdre.
 This holds true for white varieties as well: Viognier, the darling of the Northern Rhone appellation of Condrieu, has found a home away from home in the Santa Rita Hills and Santa Maria Valley.
-The pairing was so perfect that even “The King of Condrieu”, wine-maker Yves Cuilleron, decided to partner with Morgan Clendenen of Cold Heaven Cellars , known now as the”Queen of Viognier”, to produce a stellar example of this grape variety that combines Rhone and Californian grapes.
+The pairing was so perfect that even “The King of Condrieu”, wine-maker Yves Cuilleron, decided to partner with Morgan Clendenon of Cold Heaven Cellars , known now as the”Queen of Viognier”, to produce a stellar example of this grape variety that combines Rhone and California grown grapes.

-The wines of Piedmont owe much of their character to the cool weather among the Alps and the warmth of the Mediterranean, just as the Central Coast is greatly influenced by the cool breezes of the Pacific Ocean and the warmth of nearby desert winds.
+The wines of Piedmont owe much of their character to the cool weather of the Alps and the warmth of the Mediterranean, just as the Central Coast is greatly influenced by the cooling of the Pacific Ocean and the warmth of nearby desert winds.
 It is this tension and interplay of warm and cold that produces such stellar wines.
 Furthermore, Point Conception, the area where the Santa Barbara Channel meets the Pacific Ocean, marks the point at which the Alaskan and Chilean currents meet.
-The joining of these currents results in a fog bank that often blankets the vineyards, much like it does in the Piedmont.
+The joining of these currents results in a lot of fog that blankets the vineyards, much like it does in the Piedmont.
 Looking for proof of the fog factor?
-Nebbiolo, the rockstar grape behind Barolo, Barbareso and Langhe wines, takes it’s name from the word “nebbia,” which is Italian for fog.
+Nebbiolo, the rockstar grape behind Barolo, Barbareso and Langhe, takes it’s name from the word “nebbia,” which is Italian for fog.

 So there you have it: 5 enlightening and inspiring facts about one of our favorite wine regions.
 Now go get your sip on!